<- readRDS("data/tucker2019/mald_1_1.rds")

 is FALSE

 .
 As mentioned above, with treatment contrasts you are comparing the second level to the first.
-So one regression coefficient will be the mean of the reference level, but the other coefficient will be the difference between the mean of the two levels.
-I know this is not particularly user-friendly, but this is the default in R when using categorical predictors.
+So one regression coefficient will be the mean of the reference level, and the other coefficient will be the difference between the mean of the two levels.
+I know this is not particularly beginner-friendly, but this is the default in R when using categorical predictors and it is the most common way to code categorical predictors, so you will frequently find tables in academic articles with regression coefficients that have to be interpreted that way.

 27.3 Model RTs by word type